NEW YORK GOSPEL MINISTRIES IS STRIVING THAT

 The Holy Spirit is a person who convicts the world of sin, of righteousness, and of judgment.
 He regenerates and baptizes all believers into the body of Christ which is the Church.
 He indwells, empowers, enlightens, and guides the individual believer.
 He gives spiritual gifts to each believer.
 With reference to the gift of tongues in Acts 2 we believe they were known human languages and dialects.

-Salvation is by grace alone, through faith alone, in the merit of the Messiah alone.
+Salvation is by grace alone, through faith alone, in the obedience and death of the Messiah alone.
 Man cannot be saved by his own works of righteousness, but God graciously allows the perfect obedience and atoning blood of the Messiah to count for any and all who will put their trust in Christ as Savior.
 God in His sovereignty unconditionally elected a people before the world began.
 He irresistibly calls them to His salvation through the Spirit, who regenerates and gives the gift of a repentant faith.
 Those whom God has set apart by His Spirit will never totally fall away from the state of grace, but shall persevere to the end, kept by the power of God unto salvation.

 All believers are called unto a life of separation from all worldliness and doctrinal impurity unto joyous obedient service for our Lord.
 This sanctification is the ongoing work of the Spirit of God in the life of a believer.